hashicorp/terraform-cdk/website/docs/cdktf/concepts/fundamentals/outputs.html.md

 # Outputs

-[Outputs](https://www.terraform.io/docs/configuration-0-11/outputs.html) allow you to export structured data about your resources.
-Terraform prints the output value for the user after it applies infrastructure changes, and you can use this information as a data source for other configurations and workspaces.
+You can define [Terraform outputs](https://www.terraform.io/docs/configuration-0-11/outputs.html) to export structured data about your resources.
+Terraform prints the output value for the user after it applies infrastructure changes, and you can use this information as a data source for other [Terraform workspaces](https://www.terraform.io/docs/language/state/workspaces.html).

+## When to use outputs

+TODO: Can we get some recommendations about when folks should use Terraform outputs vs. when they can just use what's available in their programming language?

 Outputs are also necessary to share data from a child module to the root module.

 ## Define Outputs